 AMD Policies and Actions

-AMD is an active member and Chairs the EICC.
-AMD has adopted the Electronics Industry Code of Conduct (the EICC Code of Conduct) and generally requires conformance with this code from its suppliers.
+AMD is an active member and serves as the Chair Emeritus of the Electronic Industry Citizenship Coalition (EICC).
+The company has adopted the EICC’s Code of Conduct and requires conformance with this code from its suppliers.
 The

 Risk-based supplier assessments: As a part of AMD’s supplier management process, we assess our suppliers to evaluate their conformance to the EICC Code of Conduct.
 This approach includes preliminary risk assessments as well as more detailed supplier self-assessment questionnaires.
 The results of each method are scored utilizing the EICC scoring system to verify the suppliers’ risk of non-conformance.

-Supplier audits: Based on the results of the risk assessment, AMD may require a third-party on-site audit of supplier practices and management systems to evaluate supplier compliance with the EICC standards including avoiding human trafficking and slavery in our supply chain and with applicable laws and regulations.
+Supplier audits: Based on the results of the risk assessment, AMD may require a third-party on-site audit of supplier practices and management systems to evaluate supplier compliance with applicable laws and regulations as well as the EICC Code including avoiding human trafficking and forced labor in our supply chain.
 These audits may be announced or unannounced depending on the circumstances.

 Accountability: In addition to risk assessments and audits, AMD discusses conformance to the EICC Code of Conduct as well as related management systems with our suppliers during regular business reviews.
-Our supplier business reviews are the optimal venue for accountability with regard to responsible social, ethical and environmental conduct because senior management participates in these meetings and future business awards are at stake.'
+Our supplier business reviews are the optimal venue for accountability with regard to responsible social, ethical and environmental conduct because senior management participates in these meetings and future business awards are at stake.

 Training: AMD suppliers have access to information and training regarding conformance expectations through the

-AMD Standards of Business Conduct: AMD’s Worldwide Standards of Business Conduct establish mandatory rules and guidelines for AMD’s employees.
+Worldwide Standards of Business Conduct establish mandatory rules and guidelines for AMD’s employees.
 These standards are substantially equivalent to the EICC Code of Conduct and specifically prohibit forced and compulsory labor practices.
 These standards apply to all AMD employees.
 Every AMD employee has access to and receives mandatory training on these standards.
 In the event an employee violates these standards, AMD will take immediate and appropriate action, which may include termination of employment.